touficSl/Water-Detection/README.md

 Python

 # Introduction
-The project can detect the water flood.
+The project detects the water flood.

 # Project